tamas-csanyi-cgi/bonnie/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+* If you can't start frontend because 'generated-client' is missing please run `mvn install` in the backend's rest module.
+After mvn install finished it should create a 'generated-client' directory in the fronted folder.